PTON SHAREHOLDER DEADLINE: Bernstein Liebhard LLP Reminds Investors of the Deadline to File a Lead Plaintiff Motion in a Securities Class Action Lawsuit Against Peloton Interactive, Inc.

-NEW YORK, June 2, 2021 /PRNewswire/ -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, announces reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Peloton Interactive, Inc. ("Peloton" or the "Company") (NASDAQ: PTON) from September 11, 2020 through May 5, 2021 (the "Class Period").
+NEW YORK, June 03, 2021 (GLOBE NEWSWIRE) -- Bernstein Liebhard, a nationally acclaimed investor rights law firm, announces reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Peloton Interactive, Inc. ("Peloton" or the "Company") ( PTON) from September 11, 2020 through May 5, 2021 (the “Class Period”).
 The lawsuit filed in the United States District Court for the Eastern District of New York alleges violations of the Securities Exchange Act of 1934.

 If you purchased Peloton securities, and/or would like to discuss your legal rights and options please visit Peloton Shareholder Class Action Lawsuit or contact Joseph R. Seidman, Jr. toll free at (877) 779-1414 or [email protected]